Aboriginal Eye Health Initiative

 Aboriginal artist, Caper's new rap music video encourages indigenous Australians to check their eye health.

-As part of the My Eye Health Program, the Sight for All Foundation approached Caper, also known as Colin Darcy, to write and record the song 'Eyes' as a way to raise awareness of the importance of eye health in Aboriginal communities where the risk of vision loss in adults is six times higher than the rest of Australia.
+As part of the My Eye Health Program, Sight for All approached Caper, also known as Colin Darcy, to write and record the song 'Eyes' as a way to raise awareness of the importance of eye health in Aboriginal communities where the risk of vision loss in adults is six times higher than the rest of Australia.